animatlabs/animatlabs.github.io/_posts/2022-10-30-function-app-dependency-injection-auto-scaling.md

 comments: true
 ---

 With the advent of serverless computing, we aim towards greater scalability, more flexibility, and quicker time to release, all at a reduced cost as compared to the traditional web services (not for everything though).
 Additionally, with .NET Core adding in-built support for dependency injection and the ability to be able to define the lifetime of an object (singleton, scoped or transient), with all the benefits it provides, we do not have default support for those with Azure Function Apps (serverless apps on Azure).
-Therefore, in this article, we would be looking into how we could leverage the goodness of dependency injections and scoping the created objects with Function Apps.
+Therefore, in this article, we would be looking into how we could use dependency injection and scoping the created objects with Function Apps.

 We could debate over the fact that serverless computing is expected to be small and short-lived without (m)any dependencies whereas we over here are talking about dependency injections and handling the lifetime of objects where they would expect to handle objects with every invocation.
 Actually, in Azure, the function apps have been designed to work on top of Azure Web Jobs/App Services, which is an Azure flavour for hosting traditional web services, therefore they support long-running workloads.